chinezbrun/pytes_serial/README.md

-### pytes_serial
+### PYTES E-BOX 48100R / PYLONTECH to Home Assistant / MariaDB
- Program is reading RS232 serial port of PYTES and PYLONTECH LiFePo4 batteries
+Program is reading RS232 serial port of PYTES and PYLONTECH LiFePo4 batteries.

 ### How does this software work?
  "pwr" commands is used.